J4DAR/MIS-Project/README.md

 (“vintage”, “prep”, “minimalist”, “workwear”, “streetwear”) in each of these folders there are 4 .jpg files I want to use for this project

+Currently, im having issues with loading and displaying the images